 Dublin Travel Guide

 Sitting on the east coast of Ireland on the banks of the River Liffey, Dublin may be small for a capital city, but it more than makes up for it in character and atmosphere.
-At just an hour's flight from London or a seven hour ferry from Liverpool, it has long been popular with tourists looking to get away for a good time in one (or several) of the city's hundreds of pubs and bars.
+At just an hour's flight from London or a seven-hour ferry from Liverpool, it has long been popular with tourists looking to get away for a good time in one of the city's hundreds of pubs and bars.

-And while Dublin is famous for its world-class pubs (oh trust us, we'll get to them), there's so much more to the city than its tipple.
+And while Dublin is famous for its world-class pubs, there's so much more to the city than its tipple.
 It has a long and rich history waiting to be discovered, beautiful arts and architecture and even the largest walled park in Europe, Phoenix Park.